fluxnetart/fluxnetart.github.io/_posts/2024-10-08-amerifluxmeeting.md

 <figure style="text-align: center;">
 	<img src="https://fluxnetart.github.io/images/4_artist_res_blog-300.png">
-  <figcaption>Maoya Bassiouni presented on behalf of the fluxArt at the meeting and is also collaborating with an artist, David Glowacki.
+  <figcaption>Maoya Bassiouni presented on behalf of the fluxArt program and is also collaborating with artist David Glowacki.
 David Glowacki and Maoya Bassiouni are focusing their art on FLUXNET as an international network.
   	You can view David’s <a href="https://github.com/davidglo/dyantra">digital art software here</a> and Maoya's <a href="https://drive.google.com/file/d/1tjLMrXRytWiVGHKwYh0ezPfprxZpVp0U/view?usp=sharing">demo using flux tower data here</a>.</figcaption>
 </figure>